 Frequently Asked Questions

-"I am very confused about how Botox is priced.
+"I am very confused about how Dysport is priced.
 Some places offer it by the unit and some places charge by the area.
 What is the difference?"

-Don't be scammed by spas or offices offering Botox by the area or syringe.
-If you get this service priced these ways, you would have no idea how much Botox was being administered.
-Unlike dermal fillers that are packaged from the manufacturer in prefilled syringe, Allergen supplies Botox in a dry form and is reconstituted prior to injecting.
-Therefore, depending on the injector's desired dilution, one syringe could contain as much as 50 units of Botox or as little as no Botox!
+Don't be scammed by spas or offices offering Dysport by the area or syringe.
+If you get this service priced these ways, you would have no idea how much Dysport was being administered.
+Unlike dermal fillers that are packaged from the manufacturer in prefilled syringe, Dysport Is Supplied in a dry form and is reconstituted prior to injecting.
+Therefore, depending on the injector's desired dilution, one syringe could contain as much as 50 units of Dysport or as little as no Dysport!
 No matter what method of charge is used, you should insist on being told the total number of units being used to treat you with, so that you have a basis for future comparison.

 Which one is better, Botox or Dysport?

 Both products are derived from the same source: Clostridium botulinum toxin.
 However, the manufacturing process is slightly different, resulting in slight differences.
 For instance, Dysport may provide a little faster onset of action and tends to 'spread' when compared to Botox.
 Some feel this spread gives a more natural result.
 Botox on the other hand, tends to remain more localized, allowing for greater precision in the treatment area, but possibly requiring more injections.
 There are also claims that Dysport is different and accordingly different numbers of units are used to achieve comparable results.
-Discussing the differences and your specific treatment concerns during your consultation will help you decide which product to choose for your needs.
+Discussing your specific treatment concerns during your consultation will help you decide.